Hole Array Inspection and Measurement

 Ring with cooling holes.
 For the larger rings, it is typical to use an extended-travel 700 series system to check the hole presence and measure the hole location and geometry.

-The 700-series VisionGauge® Digital Optical Comparator is a very cost-effective, perfectly adapted solution for the measurement and inspection of EDM-drilled holes.
+The 700-series VisionGauge® Digital Optical Comparator is a very cost-effective, perfectly adapted solution for the measurement and inspection of cooling holes / EDM-drilled holes.
 It is rapidly becoming the new standard in the industry!

 Download a .pdf version of this VisionGauge® Digital Optical Comparator Application Note here.